 b) Encourage collaboration and commitment between the telecommunication sector and the health sector in developing countries, in order to maximize the utilization of limited resources on both sides for implementing e-health services.

 c) Continue to disseminate experiences and best practices with the use of ICTs in e-health in developing countries.

+d) Collect the information about the condition and social reception include legal and financial issue to manage e-Health in developing countries.

-d) Encourage cooperation among developing and developed countries in the field of mobile e-health solutions and services.
+e) Encourage cooperation among developing and developed countries in the field of mobile e-health solutions and services.

-e) Promote the development of technical standards for e-health applications in conjunction with ITU-T. In particular, develop guidelines for developing countries on how to use such standards.
+f) Support BDT’s e-Health activities in cooperation with other U.N. agencies, such as WHO, in the field of non-infectious disease, infectious disease include Pandemics, mother and child in particular.

+g) In conjunction with ITU-T, provide the suitable guidelines on managing medical bigdata applications and/or AI deep-learning linking with networks, in particular on how to use such new technology.

-f) Introduce and disseminate ITU technical standards related to e-health for developing countries.
+h) Introduce and disseminate ITU technical standards related to e-health for developing countries.

+i) Introduce and disseminate health information issued by WHO or other UN agency related to e-Health and/or health hazard with ICTs (for example EMF, health hazard of children in performing burning off a field of waste).
 3 Expected output

 The outputs expected from this Question will include: